Alzheimer's Disease Diagnostic Guidelines

 What is the role of genetic testing in the revised guidelines?

-A rare type of familial Alzheimer’s disease, called Early-Onset Alzheimer’s Disease (EOAD), is caused by mutations in the amyloid precursor protein, presenilin 1, or presenilin 2 genes.
-A person who inherits any of these mutations from a parent will almost surely develop Alzheimer’s dementia before age 65.
+A rare type of familial Alzheimer’s disease, called Early-Onset Alzheimer’s Disease (EOAD), is caused by alterations in genes in the amyloid precursor protein, presenilin 1, or presenilin 2 genes.
+A person who inherits any of these altered genes from a parent will almost surely develop Alzheimer’s dementia before age 65.
 Genetic testing for the disease is common in families with a history of EOAD.

 The major genetic risk factor for the more common, sporadic form of the disease, or Late-Onset Alzheimer’s disease (LOAD), is the ε4 allele of the APOE gene.
 But carrying this allele by itself does not mean a person has or will develop Alzheimer’s dementia, so genetic testing for APOE ε4 is not recommended outside of a research setting.